falun/aspartame/README.md

 		quux
 	)

-Note that the enum values we define are _not_ exported.
+Note that the enum values we define to be sweetened are _not_ exported.
 This is not currently enforced but I'll add that eventually.

 ##### Results
 The generated code will be produced in the same package and currently provides the following convenience methods: